TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

    Description
-         If set, the additionalParams list is exploded and calculated into a hash string appended to the url, like "&cHash=ae83fd7s87".
+         If set, the additionalParams list is exploded and calculated into a hash string appended to the URL, like "&cHash=ae83fd7s87".
 When the caching mechanism sees this value, it calculates the same value on the server based on incoming values in HTTP\_GET\_VARS, excluding id,type,no\_cache,ftu,cHash,MP values.
 If the incoming cHash value